dobashi/kastle/README.md

 https://www.martinfowler.com/articles/injection.html

 It might be better to use DI in some special cases.
-But usually it waste time and effort resources.
+But usually it wastes time and effort resources.
 ServiceLocator is simple and enough solution.

 ----